 UT is required by federal law to be accessible and provide accommodations for students with disabilities so it is important for course syllabi to contain information regarding the accommodation process at UT.
 Below are two examples of statements you may use on your syllabus.
 This language is an opportunity for you to set the tone for how you view accommodations and accessibility in your course; as requirements that must be checked off or statements about your willingness to work with students to ensure they can fully participate in your course.
 The same concept applies when you discuss this statement during class; this can be an opportunity to encourage students to work with you to ensure your course is accessible to them.

-If you are a student with a disability, or think you may have a disability, and need accommodations please contact Services for Students with Disabilities (SSD).
-You may refer to SSD’s website for contact and more information: http://diversity.utexas.edu/disability/.
-If you are already registered with SSD, please deliver your Accommodation Letter to me as early as possible in the semester so we can discuss your approved accommodations.
+If you are a student with a disability, or think you may have a disability, and need accommodations please contact Disability and Access (D&A).
+You may refer to D&A’s website for contact and more information: http://diversity.utexas.edu/disability/.
+If you are already registered with D&A, please deliver your Accommodation Letter to me as early as possible in the semester so we can discuss your approved accommodations.

 Accessible, Inclusive, and Compliant Statement: